-During the three months ended March 31, 2015, Artisan Partners Holdings distributed \$79.4 million to holders of its partnership units, including APAM.
-During the three months ended March 31, 2015, APAM paid a quarterly dividend of \$0.60 per share of Class A common stock and a special annual dividend of \$0.95 per share of Class A common stock.
 Subject to board approval each quarter, we expect to pay a quarterly dividend of \$0.60 per share of Class A common stock during 2015.
 After the end of each year, our board expects to consider paying a special dividend that will take into consideration our annual adjusted earnings, business conditions and the amount of cash we want to retain at that time.
-Although we expect to pay dividends according to our dividend policy, we may not pay dividends according to our policy or at all.
+Although we currently expect to pay dividends each year, as described above, our dividend policy allows us flexibility to not pay dividends according to that description or at all.

-On April 22, 2015, we, acting as the general partner of Artisan Partners Holdings, declared a distribution of \$32.8 million payable by Artisan Partners Holdings to holders of its partnership units, including us.
-In addition, our board of directors declared a quarterly dividend of \$0.60 per share of Class A common stock, to be paid on May 29, 2015, to shareholders of record as of the close of business on May 15, 2015.
+On July 23, 2015, we, acting as the general partner of Artisan Partners Holdings, declared a distribution of \$44.1 million payable by Artisan Partners Holdings to holders of its partnership units, including us.
+In addition, our board of directors declared a quarterly dividend of \$0.60 per share of Class A common stock, to be paid on August 31, 2015, to shareholders of record as of the close of business on August 17, 2015.